BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 It is based on the concept of *double contingency*---the idea that each party in a communication anticipates and adjusts to the other’s responses.
 Social systems manage this *contingency* through established expectations.
 For example, in the legal system, there is an expectation that communications follow the 'legal/illegal' code, which guides interactions between lawyers, judges, and citizens and maintains coherence in legal decisions.
+Or take the education system.
+If I start singing in my lecture students would be quite confused.
-Since in Luhmann's framework every system operates by its unique logic, *communication* can not be about transferring **objective** information; it is about processing meaning/sense which depends on the 'processor', i.e. the system.
+Since in Luhmann's framework every system operates by its unique logic, *communication* can **not** be about transferring **objective** information; it is about processing meaning/sense which depends on the 'processor', i.e. the system.
 Each *communication* within a system adds to the meaning that the system produces.
 For instance, in the scientific system, each new theory or finding creates meaning within the context of 'truth/falsehood' and is interpreted within that framework.
 **Systems thus continuously build their own specific reality**, shaped by the types of meaning they process through communication.

 Consequently, if we take Luhmann serious, we arrive at the revelation that there is not one 'really real and objective reality' but that there is a **plurality of realities**;
-that there is not one controlling system that leads all the others but that there anarchy in society;
+that there is not one controlling system that steers all the others but that there is anarchy in society;
 that we are not in control but that society is **out of control**;
 that there is not one objective truth but systemic interpretations;
 and maybe most importantly: that there is no outside of society, no view at the whole because **any indication of something requires a distinction from something else**.